MultiSafepay/docs/content/payment-methods/wallet/applepay/activate-apple-pay.md

 ## Activate

-Apple Pay is a _standard payment method_ in the [MultiSafepay Contol](https://merchant.multisafepay.com/)<br>
+Apple Pay is a standard payment method in the [MultiSafepay Contol](https://merchant.multisafepay.com/)<br>

-Credit card payment methods must first be enabled in order for Apple Pay to be approved due to the nature of Apple Pay transactions being processed through credit card payment schemes such as Visa or  Mastercard.

-Credit cards are additional (non-standard) payment methods which include Visa and Mastercard (American Express is not supported).
-You can submit the application to enable credit cards as a payment method through our Risk team at <risk@multisafepay.com> __Please also mention alongside your application that you would like for Apple Pay to be enabled.__
+In order for Apple Pay to be activated, you must first enable credit cards in your MultiSafepay Control.
+You can submit the application to enable credit cards as a payment method through our Risk Team at <risk@multisafepay.com> __Please also mention alongside your application that you would like for Apple Pay to be enabled.__

 To activate credit cards as payment methods for your webshop, we would like to receive the following information from you: